alexkrejca/ec445_neuroguard/Alex Krejca/README.md

 Breadboard 1 Design:
 ![alt text](https://github.com/alexkrejca/ec445_neuroguard/blob/main/Alex%20Krejca/IMG_0089.JPG)
 # 10/12
-Timer was added to the ESU monitor for
+Timer was added to the ESU monitor to match the BOVIE specifications that were noted by the Carle Medical Team.
+This was done using a 555 Timer IC.
 # 10/13
 Worked on finishing the design document while Stephen converted the LTSPice simulation onto a PCB in KiCAD before the order deadline on Thursday.
 # 10/17